Get the Recipe

 So what's the trick to getting the top crisp instead of leathery?
 Well, the coating of fat helps, for starters.
-It prevent excess evaporation of moisture, which allows the starchy potato slices to partially gelatinize before they dry out fully, but I found that for optimum crisp-tender texture, I needed to adopt a two-stage cooking process, similar to how I cook my Ultra-Crispy Roast Potatoes.
+It prevents excess evaporation of moisture, which allows the starchy potato slices to partially gelatinize before they dry out fully.
+But I found that, for optimum crisp-tender texture, I needed to adopt a two-stage cooking process, similar to how I cook my Ultra-Crispy Roast Potatoes.

-I start out baking the casserole covered in foil so that trapped moisture steams the potatoes until tender, followed by a good cook uncovered to dry them and brown them.
+I start out baking the casserole covered in foil, so that trapped moisture steams the potatoes until they're tender, followed by a good cook uncovered to dry them and brown them.

 As the potatoes cook, the cream eventually starts to boil, simmering up and over the tops of the potatoes, basting them as they roast, aiding further in preventing them from getting leathery.

-A final layer of cheese added halfway through the uncovered portion of the cook adds a layer of flavor to the final casserole.
+Another layer of cheese, added halfway through the uncovered portion of the cook, adds a layer of flavor to the casserole.

 The final dish is nothing short of glorious.
 Look at it.
 I mean, look at it.
-Every bite has a combination of crisp-but-moist upper potato ridges and rich and creamy potatoes underneath with a cheese underscoring the whole affair.*
+Every bite has a combination of crisp but moist upper potato ridges and rich and creamy potatoes underneath, with cheese underscoring the whole affair.*

-It's so good that I've decided to only make this in the middle of the night while my wife is fast asleep and finish it all myself, picking at the crispy cheesy bits around the edges of the casserole dish in the wee hours of the morning, leaving just enough to hint at the glory that it once contained.
-What dear?
+It's so good that I've decided to make this only in the middle of the night, while my wife is fast asleep, and finish it all myself, picking at the crispy, cheesy bits around the edges of the casserole in the wee hours of the morning, and leaving just enough to hint at the glory that it once contained.
+What, dear?
 What's the lingering aroma of garlic and thyme in the air, you ask?
-Ah, well, you snooze you lose, hon.
+Ah, well, you snooze, you lose, hon.